For a copy of the 2019 Social Care law Newsletter – with updates for England and Wales click here.

-A new edition of Community Care and the Law is to be published next month by the Legal Action Group for details click here.
+A new (7th) edition of Community Care and the Law has been published by the Legal Action Group for details click here.

 The most recent NHS Continuing Healthcare figures (to end of March 2019) show a slight increase in the total number of people being funded.
 However there is a continuing fall in the number of standard NHS CHC decisions.
 It appears that in the last 2 years there has been a 9% reduction in Standard NHS CHC numbers and a 5% increase in Fast-tracks (now amounting to 35% of the total).